With the millions, possibly billions of Blogs currently floating out 'there' in the Blogosphere, is there any room for yet another Blog?

 Wikipedia defines the Blogosphere as: The blogosphere is made up of all blogs and their interconnections.
 The term implies that blogs exist together as a connected community (or as a collection of connected communities) or as a social network in which everyday authors can publish their opinions.

-September 10, 1999 by Brad L. Graham, as a joke.
+The term was coined on September 10, 1999 by Brad L. Graham, as a joke.
 It was re-coined in 2002 by William Quick, and was quickly adopted and propagated by the warblog community.
 The term resembles the older word logosphere (from Greek logos meaning word, and sphere, interpreted as world), "the world of words", the universe of discourse.
 Anyway, happy ten year anniversary to the Blogosphere.
 Now, back to my Post.

 I found I recently had to ask myself this very question before I began the arduous task of building a Blog.
 First thing I had to ask myself, Why bother?
 I mean, who on earth would ever read it anyway?
 That's when I realized that I'm 'Old School' and I'm blogging more for my own 'release' than for others reading pleasure.
 Sure, I'd enjoy knowing that someone, somewhere was able to gain something from reading it but that still wasn't my main focus.